The 10 Best Florida Beach Towns for a Summer Getaway

 Anna Maria Island

 If you’re looking for a slower pace this summer, Anna Maria Island is one of the best beach towns to visit.
-There are no big resorts or loud crowds, just quiet streets, beach houses, and a lot of charm.
+There are no big resorts or loud crowds here, just quiet streets, beach houses, and a lot of charm.

-One of the things we liked most was how easy it was to get around.
+One of the things we liked most when visiting was how easy it is to get around.
 There’s a free trolley that runs up and down the island, so you don’t have to drive everywhere or fight for parking.
 It’s a super laid-back way to explore and makes it easy to hop between the beach, shops, and restaurants.

-Pine Avenue is one of the main spots to check out, it has cute boutiques, a few little art galleries, and ice cream shops that always have a line (our favorite was Two Scoops near the pier).
-It’s fun to walk around for an hour or two before heading back to the water.
+Pine Avenue is one of the main spots to check out.
+It’s lined with cute boutiques, small art galleries, and ice cream shops that almost always have a line.
+Our favorite was Two Scoops, right near the pier.
+It’s the perfect place to grab something sweet before heading back to the water.

-The beaches are quiet and feel super local, even in the summer.
+The beaches here feel quieter and more local than many other places in Florida, even during the summer.
 One of the best spots to escape the crowds is Bean Point, tucked up at the very north end of the island.
-It’s a bit of a walk from the nearest parking, but it’s worth it!
+It’s a bit of a walk from the nearest parking area, but once you get there, it’s absolutely worth it.

 Dunedin

-We weren’t really sure what to expect the first time we visited Dunedin, but it instantly became one of our favorite small towns on the Gulf Coast.
-It has a low-key, artsy charm that feels different from the rest of Florida, like a mix between an old Florida beach town and a creative little community.
+We weren’t really sure what to expect the first time we visited Dunedin, but it instantly became one of our favorite small towns on Florida’s Gulf Coast.
+It has a low-key, artsy charm that feels a little different from the rest of the state, almost like a mix between an old Florida beach town and a creative little community.

 Seaside